How to Run a Proper Monitor Test

 Left: Normal IPS Glow that shifts with viewing angle.
 Right: Hardware defect Backlight Bleed leaking from the bezel.

-Evaluating Display Quality and Uniformity
+Evaluating Panel Uniformity

 Dirty Screen Effect (DSE) on Gray Backgrounds